LPIOL

 • Two examples for each criterion showing experience and leadership against the four LPIOL criteria.

-• An assessment interview with two assessors confirms that you can show you meet all the LPIOL criteria and have the professional attitude of an LPIOL award holder.
+• A virtual assessment interview with two assessors confirms that you can show you meet all the LPIOL criteria and have the professional attitude of an LPIOL award holder.

 How do I?